interior designers based in Portland, Oregon working worldwide

 Read more about the renovation in the Oregonian and on the Fold and see more of Casey’s home on the Fold.

-check out our favorite projects
+check out our recent projects